mantidproject/mantid/docs/source/release/v3.13.0/framework.rst

 - The output workspace of :ref:`LineProfile <algm-LineProfile>` now has correct sample logs, instrument and history.
 - TimeSeriesProperty::splitByTimeVector's behavior on a boundary condition is changed.
 In the set of splitters toward a same target splitted workspace, if there is a splitter's beginning time is after the last entry of the TimeSeriesProperty to be split, then this last entry shall be included in its output TimeSeriesProperty.
 - Fixed a bug in :ref:`MergeRuns <algm-MergeRuns>` which could cause the runs to be merged in a different sequence than indicated in the *InputWorkspaces* property.
+- LiveData is now able to correctly handle if the number of periods changes between runs.

 New
 ###